 What is an Addon Domain?

 An addon domain is a fully functional domain that can be created from within your control panel.
 Think of it as having multiple hosting packages all sharing the same control panel.
-You can create email addresses, forwarders and more — the same way you do for your primary domain on the account.
+You can create email addresses, forwarders, and more — the same way you do for your primary domain.
+It is an additional registered domain that you can host in the same account as your primary domain.
 The only difference is that the files share the same control panel and server.

 HostGator offers unlimited addon domains for all accounts except for the Hatchling plan.

 Once you have purchased a domain, or if you already own a domain that you would like to host as an addon domain, additional information for how to point your domain to your HostGator server is available here, including instructions for making this change at a variety of domain registrars.

 When incoming traffic visits your addon domain, there should be no evidence that it is an addon domain.
 The addon domain will act as an independent domain, with no references to the primary domain.